What is ‘Golfer’s Elbow’ ( Medial Epicondylitis) ?

 It can be managed very effectively by adhering to the following advice and exercise routine.

 Modifying aggravating activities.
-If there are some particularly stressful tasks such as golf or DIY which seem to be aggravating your symptoms, then the common flexor tendon may need 4-6 weeks of relative rest initially to settle symptoms while you work on strengthening the wrist flexor muscles in the forearm and the common flexor tendon (see below):
+If there are some particularly stressful tasks such as golf or DIY which seem to be aggravating your symptoms, then the tendons may need 4-6 weeks of relative rest to settle symptoms.
+Working on graded strength exercises for the wrist flexor muscles in the forearm can be useful during this rest period. (see below):

 Exercises.
 Regular exercises to strengthen the wrist flexor muscles and tendon in the forearm and stretch the extensor muscles: